Cronocide/mediagoblin-docker/README.md

 # mediagoblin-docker
-A ready-to-use MediaGoblin container built according to the recommended installation guidelines.
+A ready-to-use [MediaGoblin](https://mediagoblin.org/) container built according to [the recommended installation](https://docs.mediagoblin.org/en/stable/siteadmin/deploying.html) guidelines.

 *_Note: This is NOT an official MediaGoblin container.
 There wasn't one when I created this, which is why I created it._*

-## Container info

 ## Security